-The overall picture, however, becomes a quite different when you look at the distribution of wealth.
+The overall picture, however, becomes quite different when you look at the distribution of wealth.
 The wealthiest 10% of the population owns more than half (61%) of the total wealth in the Netherlands - in fact, one-third of this belongs the top 2% of this group - while the bottom 60% owns approximately 1% of the nation's total wealth.
 In 2017, the Dutch became richer - by 53 billion dollars - but almost half of this went to the wealthiest 1% of the Dutch.
+In 2021, the Netherlands had approximately 330,000 millionaires (in dollars, not euros).
+Worldwide, there are 56.1 million millionaires.
 This trend is further strengthened by something that has been typical of western economies for the last couple of decades; though the economy might grow, the wages don't keep up.
 This is the case for the Netherlands too, even though there are a lot of job openings.
-Also, the number of fixed employment contracts has been decreasing since 2008, while the number of people working in self-employment, with no personnel (the so-called ZZP-ers), who are treated by the law as entrepreneurs, has grown substantially.
+In fact, in the final quarter of 2022, the employee shortage proved a difficult issue in several sectors - for instance, at Schiphol airport, where a shortage of luggage handlers and security personnel led to delays and even cancelations.
+Not that this led to any substantial wage increases, despite strong demands put forward by the unions - though Schiphol luggage handlers, for instance, were offered a temporary increase.
+It also became clear towards the end of 2021 and during 2022, that approximately 50% of employees are looking for a new job that will allow them to better combine their professional and private lives.
+Also, the number of fixed employment contracts has been decreasing since 2008, while the number of people working in self-employment, with no personnel (the so-called zzp-ers), who are treated by the law as entrepreneurs, has grown substantially.
+This shortage of employees became even more acute as the year 2022 progressed.
+The Dutch NS railway company saw itself forced to reduce the number of rides by 10%, because there were not enough conductors and train drivers.
+For the same reason, a lot of projects were delayed, and people were confronted with long waiting lists, particularly also in health care.
+We will be getting back to this elsewhere in this Holland Handbook.
+It is notable that under these circumstances, wages did not rise spectacularly, even after they were adjusted for inflation.

 Yet, the Dutch wouldn't be the Dutch if they thought this concentration of wealth in the bank accounts of just a few was alright, and they have been pleading for a raising of the wealth tax.
-Die-hard socialists?
-One of them is a card-carrying Liberalist.

-Starting in 2014, the economy showed a slight upswing and the asking prices of houses started to go up - after having gone down 20% over the past years.
-In 2015, this recovery began to show signs of a true economic upswing.
 Towards the end of 2017, the Netherlands was leading, in terms of growth percentages, in the European Union.
 One should keep in mind that, in Europe, a growth percentage of 1.5-2% is already considered quite positive.
 Nonetheless, this economic growth was sustained over 2016 and through 2017 and 2018.
-Unemployment had gone down and the social-democratic minister of finance, Jeroen Dijsselbloem, gave us a pleasant surprise in his last budget (2016): the national budget showed not a deficit, but a surplus.
+Unemployment had gone down and the national budget showed not a deficit, but a surplus.
 The same was the case for the 2017, 2018, 2019 and 2020 budgets.
 Nonetheless, the economy started to wane in 2019, and economists - such as Klaas Knot, president of De Nederlandse Bank - predicted a modest recession for 2020.
 This was generally not considered cause for alarm, however.
 At that point in time, of course, no one could have predicted the havoc that Covid-19 would wreak; in 2020, the government found itself financially supporting companies that otherwise would not have survived the lockdown, thereby also taking on the majority of salaries.
-It is calculated that the government spent € 54.3 billion by mid-September - and that was only a start.
-The 2021 budget shows a € 56 billion deficit - or a percentage of 7.2.
-This will bring the total government debt up to € 502 billion - a deficit that occurred only once before, and that was right after World War II.
+It is calculated that the government spent € 54.3 billion by mid-September 2020 - and that was only a start.